 Several hundred teenagers and young adults participated in NEO events in 2019.

 Since opening a youth center in 2015, NEO has provided over 1,000 individual youth with a safe and fun place to spend their time after school.

 More than 60 youth participate in the annual Kenny Steel Student Showcase events.
 Kenny Steel is a longtime music instructor in Nevada County.

 Hosted nearly 200 activities and workshops in 2019.

-More than 400 families, including many children, were experiencing homelessness in December 2019, according to the latest point-in-time report for Nevada County.
+More than 400 families, including many children, were experiencing homelessness in December 2019, according to data from the Nevada County Superintendent of Schools.